 Congratulations to Team Neutrino for their hard work during the 2021 season.
 The team successfully submitted Judge Awards and competed in the various skills challenges for Infinite Recharge at Home.
 This year team members adapted the 2020 robot for the at-home challenges, which was a great experience for new members to learn about the design process and for current members to iterate and improve current mechanisms.
 The team submitted documentation of the robot for the judged awards and competed in skills challenges that tested the abilities of their robot from autonomous path following to the accuracy and precision of the shooter.
 Team Neutrino ended up ranking 1st in our Skills Challenge group, winning the team a blue banner and internationally the team ranked 17th internationally among 1400+ teams.
 Most importantly, the team has continued to offer valuable engineering opportunities for the members throughout this season.

 Congratulations to everyone on the team who worked on our Innovation Challenge submission!
 For this unique 2021 remote challenge, team members designed, developed, and marketed a unique product to increase access to fitness among the Muslim community.
-The Opportunity Competitive Swimsuit, a unique innovation from Team Neutrino, will allow Muslim women around the globe to embrace both modesty and swimming performace for the first time.
-Team Neutrino is now one of the 116 semi-finalists selected from the 1500+ teams who submitted, placing us in the top 7%!
-Now, the team is awaiting judging for their finalist pitch, in hopes of becoming one of the 20 finalists (top 1% of teams) to qualify for the Global Innovation awards in June.
+The Opportunity Competitive Swimsuit, a unique innovation from Team Neutrino, will allow Muslim women around the globe to embrace both modesty and swimming performance for the first time.
+Team Neutrino is one of the 116 semi-finalists selected from the 1500+ teams who submitted, placing us in the top 7%!
+Unfortunately the team did not become one of the 20 finalists (top 1% of teams) to qualify for the Global Innovation awards in June.
+Team Neutrino is still working on the “Opportunity” to accomplish the original goal of the project, to give the Muslim community an increased access to swimming.